tango-controls/dsc-import/gitlab.md

-# Integration of a GitLab repository
+# Integration of a GitLab repository with the Device Classes Catalogue

 To integrate a GitLab device server repository with the catalogue (to allow for automatic catalogue entries creation or updates) it is proposed to do the following: